Cycling through autumn: how Europeans keep riding safely and sustainably

 Rain and humidity speed up rust and wear.
 Wiping the chain after each ride and oiling weekly extends its life.
 Regularly checking brakes and tires is crucial: a worn brake on a wet road can be a real hazard.

-Conclusion: Cycling through autumn doesn’t require heroics, just preparation.
+Conclusion: Cycling through autumn doesn't require heroics, just preparation.
 Good lights, the right clothes, and careful riding keep it safe, affordable, and sustainable — even as the days grow shorter.
+For more ways to reduce stress with green routines, read our guide on reducing stress through eco-friendly habits.

 About the author: